 1.1.
 Plan of the paper.
 In Section 2, we give a condensed recap of the necessary definitions of a framed flow category.
-This is based on the formulation by Lipshitz and Sarkar [LS14a], and is intended as a quick-reference guide for the rest of the paper.
+This is based on the formulation by Lipshitz and Sarkar [10], and is intended as a quick-reference guide for the rest of the paper.
 In Section 3 we introduce an analogue for framed flow categories of the operation of handle sliding in a handlebody decomposition of a smooth manifold.
 In Section 4 we similarly introduce an analogue of the Whitney trick.

-Handle sliding, the extended Whitney trick, and handle cancellation (already introduced by the Jones-Lobb-Schütz in [JLS17]) are each moves that can be performed on framed flow categories while preserving the associated stable homotopy type.
+Handle sliding, the extended Whitney trick, and handle cancellation (already introduced in [6]) are each moves that can performed on framed flow categories while preserving the associated stable homotopy type.
 We give an example of their application in Section 5.
-Recently, Lipshitz and Sarkar [LS14a] have constructed a framed flow category from the input of a knot diagram.
+Recently, Lipshitz and Sarkar [10] have constructed a framed flow category from the input of a knot diagram.
 This gives a stable homotopy type whose cohomology recovers Khovanov cohomology (a knot invariant intimately connected with Floer cohomology).
-Our example is drawn from a particular quantum degree (q=21) of the Khovanov stable homotopy type of the disjoint union of three right-handed trefoils and exploits the "matched diagram" techniques of Jones-Lobb-Schütz [JLS15].
+Our example is drawn from a particular quantum degree (q = 21) of the Khovanov stable homotopy type of the disjoint union of three right-handed trefoils.

 Finally, in Section 6 we prove general results about simplification of framed flow categories.
-Essentially, these results can be taken as saying that each framed flow category is move-equivalent to a framed flow category realising the simplest possible cochain complex giving the correct cohomology.
+Essentially, these results can be taken as saying that each framed flow category is move-equivalent to a framed flow category realizing the simplest possible cochain complex giving the correct cohomology.